 Opinion article in De Volkskrant: President Trump, the government is not a business

-President Trump want to improve the efficiency of the American federal administration by having the government function more as a business.
+President Trump wants to improve the efficiency of the American federal administration by having the government function more as a business.
 To this end, the ‘White House Office of American Innovation’ has been established, under supervision of Trumps son-in-law and top advisor Jared Kushner.
 In a statement, Kushner says: “The government should be run like a great American company.
 Our hope is that we can achieve successes and efficiencies for our customers, who are the citizens.”

 Improving government by looking at private companies is certainly not a new idea.
 Since the 1980s, this idea has surfaced many times.
 In the 1990s, vice-president Al Gore distilled ‘common sense lessons’ from American corporations.
 The idea that government should be run more as a business resonates with negative stereotypes that depict government as inert, sluggish and bureaucratic.
 It is not surprising that this idea receives attention during the presidency of Trump.
 Already during the elections, Trump emphasized his successes as a private entrepreneur, and the idea to treat government more like a business fits Trump’s general aspirations of deregulation.